princesol2/snafles-hub/storyboards/README.md

 - In the <style> block at the top of the SVG, change these tokens:
   - --navy: Deep brand navy (primary)
   - --sky: Accent sky blue (glow, lines, highlights)
-  - --orange: Coins / Snapples Points
+  - --orange: Coins / Snafles Points
   - --bg: Sheet background

 Export Notes